ahindi4/MouseMover/README.md

 2) Unzip its contents
 3) Open your terminal
 4) Navigate to where the unzipped repo is downloaded
-5) type the following to run the script  "python CurseMover.py"
+5) Type the following to run the script  "python CurseMover.py"
-6) And enjoy being "active"!
+6) Enjoy being "active"!